 Often, members of our TDG community ask what I am doing/what products I am using at my place so I created this handy little Shop My Place post.
 I talk about my condo, Paradise at the Plantation, all the time here at TDG, but I try not to over-promote it.
 I’m here to educate you about vacation rentals, not sell you a vacation at mine!
 But I’m proud of what I built.
 To be honest, owning and managing a vacation rental home on an island is a real challenge.
 Some days I just want to throw in the (fluffy cabana) towel and go back to a regular 9-5.

 It’s the happy guests and the vacation rental community that keep me going—whether a glowing review or just a quick email of praise.
-I’ve put a ton of time into this condo, and seeing others appreciate it revitalizes me on this journey!
+I’ve put a ton of time into this condo, and seeing others appreciate this vacation rental property revitalizes me on this journey!
 (I’m sure you can relate.)

 So, without further ado, put on your sunglasses and floppy hat and let’s go to the sunny Garden Isle of Kauai!

 Here she is!
-My condo is on the left hand side, up those steps.
+My property is on the left hand side, up those steps.

 The Living Room

-I inherited the living room furniture (island style) when I purchased the home and decided to keep it, but modernized it with the blue and white theme you see today.
+I inherited the living room furniture (island style) when I purchased the vacation rental property and decided to keep it, but modernized it with the blue and white theme you see today.

 CUSTOM #KAUAILOVE SIGN